aemsites/coveo-commerce-ssg/tools/README.md

 This directory contains utility scripts for various tasks related to the AppBuilder package.
 Below are the details on how to use each script.

+## `refresh-pdps.js`

+This script gracefully pauses execution of the poller, and performs a 'cold start': the poller will then re-preview and re-publish all the products in the catalog.
+The operation happens in the background and the script checks that the cold start was successfully triggered, exiting 0.

+### Usage

+`-l, --locales <locales>: Comma-separated list of locales (or stores) to delete.
+For example: en,fr,de`

 ## `check-products-count.js`

 This script checks the product count consistency between the `published-products-index` and the Adobe Commerce store.